tanvik7072/HMS_HBAC/README.md

 The code includes signal processing, feature extraction, data preparation, training of a machine learning classifier, and a sanity check.
 The goal is to improve the efficiency and accuracy of EEG pattern classification, benefiting neurocritical care, epilepsy management, and drug development.

+## Signal processing
-A bandpass filter was used to isolate the frequencies present in an EEG recording, which lie between 0.1 Hz and 50 Hz.
-Furthermore, a notch filter was used to remove powerline noise.
+1. A bandpass filter was used to isolate the frequencies present in an EEG recording, which lie between 0.1 Hz and 50 Hz.
+2. A notch filter was used to remove powerline noise.

 ## Statistics used as a proxy for the features of the signal: